 Quest for Answers

-I quickly noticed that the word hell was translated from three different Greek words: Hades, Tartarus, and Gehenna.
-These words all have different meanings.
+But when you look closely in English translations of the Bible you will notice that the word hell has been translated from three different Greek words: Hades, Tartarus, and Gehenna.
+And these words all have different meanings.
 Hades was the Greek word for the place of the dead, located under the earth where the dead go to be judged.
 The wicked are punished there with a variety of extreme and fanciful punishments, all of which go on forever.
 The Greek god Hades was the caretaker.
 Tartarus was also based on Greek mythology.
 The Greeks thought of it as the lowest level of Hades where depraved criminals and evil gods go to be punished forever.

 Greek culture and mythology permeate both Hades and Tartarus.
 The fact that the New Testament authors used these words does not mean that the early Christians accepted the Greek myths.
 The early believers, by means of the Holy Spirit, imposed Christian meanings on them.
 Hades came to mean simply the place of the dead, an intermediate state where the wicked await final judgment.
 They did not understand it to be the place of final punishment of the wicked.
-However, the name that the New Testament authors use for the place of final punishment of the wicked is not Hades, but Gehenna.
+However, the word that Jesus used for the place of final punishment of the wicked is not Hades, but Gehenna.

 The Valley of Ben Hinnom

 The imagery behind the word Gehenna helps us tremendously in our understanding of hell.
 This name is the Greek translation of the Hebrew word Hinnom, which was a valley located below ancient Jerusalem.
 In this valley, certain wayward Israelites and several evil kings sacrificed their children to the Canaanite gods by burning them in a scorching hot furnace (called Topheth).
 The prophet Jeremiah solemnly declared that God would punish the people for these and other sins.